-Step 1: Consider one person in your life who is not yet a Christian.
+Step 1: Prayerfully consider one person in your life who is not yet a Christian and write their name here.

-Step 2: Place them on the scale.
+Step 2: Place them on this scale.
 "The Engel Scale" originates with James F Engel, from the book What's gone wrong with the harvest?, published by Zondervan in 1975.
 The insight into evangelism that is generally drawn from the Engel scale is that all people go on a journey or process on their way to conversion and then on into discipleship.
+Our job in witnessing is not to bring them all the way up the scale, but rather to move them to the next level.

 Circle the number where they are on this scale: